facebook/react-native-website/website/versioned_docs/version-0.76/fabric-native-components-android.md

 The `createViewInstance` function is responsible to instantiate a new `ReactWebView`.

-Then, the ViewManager needs to define how all the React's compnoents props will update the native view.
+Then, the ViewManager needs to define how all the React's components props will update the native view.
 In the example, you need to decide how to handle the `sourceURL` property that React will set on the `WebView`.

 Finally, if the component can emit an event, you need to map the event name by overriding the `getExportedCustomBubblingEventTypeConstants` for bubbling events, or the `getExportedCustomDirectEventTypeConstants` for direct events.